ypid/dotfiles/docs/shortcuts.md

 ### Navigation

+Left hand only: Should be easy to use with the left hand, because it is often used during work with the mouse.
+For example switching windows or Ctrl+C to copy to the clipboard.

 Shortcut                           | Function                       | Left hand only | Comment
 -------------                      | -------------                  | -------------  | -------------
 Alt+[Level4 Shift][special-keys]   | Switch windows                 | Of course      | Easier to reach than Alt+Tab.